knative/serving/community/ROLES.md

 *   Capable of directly applying lgtm + approve labels for any PR

-    *   Expected to respect CODEOWNERS files approvals and use standard procedure for merging code
+    *   Expected to respect CODEOWNERS files approvals and use [standard procedure for merging code](REVIEWING.md#merging-prs).

 *   Expected to work to holistically maintain the health of the project through: